Hoverth/touchtemplate/README.md

 Copyright © 2024 Thomas Dickson and other contributors

 This code is license under the GNU GPL v3+.
-See LICENSE.md for more details
+See LICENSE for more details